svid123/FX-compiler/README.md

 1) Support for 'enum' keyword (translates values into macro definitins, enum tag in HLSL treated as 'int' type)
 2) Converts character string of initializers into array of characters (i.e. uint chars[]="text" => uint chars[]={'t','e','x','t'})
 3) Precompiler collects global initializers of constants and sampelers (and removes from HLSL for DXC).
-4) Has it's own C preprocessor with supported keywords:<br /> **#include**<br />
+4) Has it's own C preprocessor with supported directives:<br /> **#include**<br />
 	**#define**<br />
 	**#if**<br />